Dragon8029/100-days-of-code/Attempt3.md

 *May 31, 2018*

 Continued on section 4, Set up the Project(Pig Game), worked through the first DOM Access and Manipulation and worked on some event handling by getting the dice to "roll".

+##A3D35

+*June 1, 2018*

+Continued working on the Pig Game.
+Didn't get as much done as I wanted, but happy that I managed to get some time in...